 Find development firms who will understand your business

-Even if in the short term, you want a simple service delivered quickly.
-Long term, you will want to work with a company that will take the time to understand you and your business, and how you work.
+Even if in the short term you want a simple service delivered quickly, in the long term you will want to work with a company that takes the time to understand you and your business, and how you work.

 Focus on companies that care about your users